Mari El: Ethnic groups

 Though the Mari people have lived in the area for millennia, they did not have a designated territory before the Russian Revolution of 1917.
-According to the 2002 Census, only 51.7% of the Mari within Russia live in the Mari El Republic, while 17.5% live in the Republic of Bashkortostan (consisting of the Eastern Mari, who fled to Bashkorostan to escape religious persecution).
+According to the 2021 Census, only 58.2% of the Mari within Russia live in the Mari El Republic, while 20.1% live in the Republic of Bashkortostan (consisting of the Eastern Mari, who fled to Bashkorostan to escape religious persecution).
 During the last Soviet Census (1989), 4% of the Mari of the Soviet Union lived outside of Russia.

 Since World War II, more ethnic Russians and Tatars have moved into the area.
-According to the 2010 Census, Russians make up 47.4% of the republic's population, while the ethnic Mari make up 43.9%.
-Other groups include Tatars (5.8%), Chuvash (0.9%), Ukrainians (0.6%), and a host of smaller groups, each accounting for less than 0.5% of the total population.
+According to the 2021 Census, Russians make up 52.5% of the republic's population (up from 47.4% in 2010), while the ethnic Mari make up 40.1% (down from 43.9%).
+Other groups include Tatars (4.8%), Chuvash (0.6%), and a host of smaller groups, each accounting for less than 0.5% of the total population.